jean-malo/doctolib-vaccine-alert/README.md

 You should modify the config or add the relevant env vars before running the script.

-🚧 This was built in a few hours so excuse the code quality, I will improve it and add more features when I have more time.
+🚧 This is a WIP, I will improve it and add more features when I have more time, feel free to open PRs if you have features that you want to add.

 While it was designed for vaccines if you modify the query by changing `core.doctolib_search_url` in `config.ini` you could fetch appointments for any city & any subject.